nzwulfin/atomic-site/source/docs/gettingstarted.md

 ### Configuring Kubernetes nodes

-The address entry in the kubelet config file must match the KUBLET_ADDRESSES entry on the master.
-If hostnames are used, this also must match output of `hostname -f` on the node.
-We're using the eth0 IP address like we did on the master.
+ If DNS is used in the environment, IP lookups for the nodes must match output of `hostname` on the node.
+You can also force the lookup of nodes via IP address with the `hostname_override` option as below.

     [fedora@atomic01 ~]$ sudo vi /etc/kubernetes/kubelet
     # The address for the info server to serve on (set to 0.0.0.0 or "" for all interfaces)
-    KUBELET_ADDRESS="--address=192.168.122.11"
+    KUBELET_ADDRESS=""

     # You may leave this blank to use the actual hostname
     KUBELET_HOSTNAME="--hostname_override=192.168.122.11"